daos-stack/daos/docs/admin/rebuild_controls.md

 - Rebuild stopping (state=busy, status=-2027)
 ```

-The rebuild state has temporarily transitioned to `busy`, reflecting that the `op:Rebuild` is no
+Rebuild state (temporarily) transitioned to `busy` without an error status indicates the
-longer running, but a reclaim phase is now running (in this case, `op:Fail_reclaim`, since a stopped
-rebuild is processed in the same way as a failed rebuild).
+`op:Rebuild` is no longer running, and a reclaim phase is now running (in this case, `op:Fail_reclaim`, since a stopped rebuild is processed in the same way as a failed rebuild).
 ```bash
 $ dmg pool query --health-only p1
 Pool cdf27ec1-ed97-4aa6-a766-39a2ed2136a1, ntarget=64, disabled=8, leader=6, version=77, state=TargetsExcluded